The Easiest Way to Clone a Cannabis Plant and Grow Mother Plants

 It’s also a good idea to trim the mother plant branches back so it grows bushy opposed to tall and lanky.
 As with taking clones from a regular plant, you want to stop feeding nutrients to the mother plant for an entire week before taking clones from her.
 This allows the cuttings to focus on root growth early on instead of vegetative growth.

 With this information, you are now able to be completely self reliant when it comes to growing cannabis plants and maintaining quality genetics.

 Remember to work in a clean and sterile environment when taking clones and to be gentle but quick when doing so as this will greatly increase your success rate.

 Once you have taken your clones and they have rooted, they are ready for transplant into soil.
-Depending on the size of the clone, I’ll generally start it in a 1 or 2 gallon fabric Smart Pots.
-If it’s a smaller clone, I sometimes will start it in a solo cup (pictured above).
+Depending on the size of the clone, I’ll generally start it in a 1 or 2 gallon fabric pot.
+If it’s a smaller clone, I sometimes will start it in a plastic cup (pictured above).

 Read next: The Art of Re-Vegging Cannabis Plants to Save Space